Healthy Homes Assessment Linden

 What We Do

-As building inspectors we take on all elements involved in expert house inspects.
-We are there to make sure you make the right choice when it comes to purchasing your next property.
+As building inspectors, we handle all components of specialist house examinations.
+We’re there to ensure you make the right choice when it comes to purchasing your next property.

-We consider your investment to be a serious one We will conduct detailed checks to make sure you don’t be faced with any costly or unexpected unpleasant surprises, so you are able to relax and focus on the exciting aspects of owning or purchasing your own house.
+We value your money We will conduct detailed inspections so you won’t get any unexpected or expensive surprises meaning you are able to relax and focus on the exciting aspects of purchasing or owning your own house.

-We specialise in a variety of solutions to make sure you are completely informed of the condition of any property you might be thinking of buying or selling in addition to other services.
+We offer a wide range of services to ensure that you are fully informed about the condition of any property you could be considering buying or selling in addition to other services.

-Not only do we cooperate with you, we also work with some important clients such as local councils, banks and insurance companies.
-They clearly like our peace of mind provided, because of the information contained in our building inspection reports.
+Not only do we collaborate with you, but we also collaborate with a number of big clients like municipal councils and banks, and insurance firms.
+They clearly are pleased with this peace of mind provided, due to the details in our building inspection reports.

-With our systematic approach to your property inspection and the latest software technology which includes digital photos in the report, you can actually see any issues that could be found.
-With our detailed reporting it’s no wonder that we receive so many clients who recommend our services to their family and friends.
+Our systematic approach to your inspection of your home and the most up-to-date software technology which includes digital photos in your report, you can actually see any issues identified.
+With our comprehensive reporting it’s no wonder we have so many customers who recommend our service to family members and friends.

 • Pre Purchase & Pre Sale Reports